MKUltra: LSD

 MKUltra's researchers later dismissed LSD as too unpredictable in its results.
-They gave up on the notion that LSD was "the secret that was going to unlock the universe," but it still had a place in the cloak-and-dagger arsenal.
-However, by 1962 the CIA and the army developed a series of super-hallucinogens such as the highly touted BZ, which was thought to hold greater promise as a mind control weapon.
+They gave up on the notion that LSD was "the secret that was going to unlock the universe", but it still had a place in the cloak-and-dagger arsenal.
+However, by 1962, the CIA and the army developed a series of super-hallucinogens such as the highly touted BZ, which was thought to hold greater promise as a mind control weapon.
 This resulted in the withdrawal of support by many academics and private researchers, and LSD research became less of a priority altogether.

 Other drugs

 Another technique investigated was the intravenous administration of a barbiturate into one arm and an amphetamine into the other.
 The barbiturates were released into the person first, and as soon as the person began to fall asleep, the amphetamines were released.

 Other experiments involved heroin, morphine, temazepam (used under code name MKSEARCH), mescaline, psilocybin, scopolamine, alcohol and sodium pentothal.

+A 1955 MKUltra document details research objectives to identify drugs that could be used as cognitive enhancers, disease mimetics, euphoriants “without letdown,” and agents to diminish ambition, among other uses.
+The extent of testing toward these objectives is unclear given the deliberate destruction of most drug-related MKUltra files in 1973.